 For me, I’m in bed by 7 PM each night and I have to say, by that time I’m so weak that it’s a struggle to transfer from my wheelchair to the bed.
 You’d think getting to bed early would be a good thing, right?!
 But no matter how early I go to bed, I never get true productive sleep due to pain, muscle spasms, breathing difficulties and an overactive nighttime brain.

-I seem to drift off for a few hours at a time and by morning, I’m exhausted just trying to sleep.
+I seem to drift off for a few hours at a time and by morning, I’m exhausted.
 I think I get a workout in the middle of the night.
 I’m not fighting MS only while I’m awake, but while I’m sleeping too.
 Who wouldn’t be exhausted fighting non-stop without a break?
 I can’t remember a time I woke up in the morning feeling refreshed and ready to conquer the day.
 Those days are long gone.

-Morning comes and I wish there was a way to stop time so that I could have another 10 hours to try and actually rest.
+Morning comes and I wish there was a way to stop time so I could have another 10 hours to actually rest.
 But time never stops, the day keeps going and I have to keep going with it.

 It used to irritate me when healthy people would talk about feeling rested and how I just need to follow their magic routine and I’d wake up rested too.
 I’d try to explain that my body doesn’t work that way but few actually understood that concept.
 Many would look at me as if I was an alien from some distant planet in a galaxy far, far away.
 After all, it works for them.
 I must be doing something wrong.

-I discovered that Multiple Sclerosis messes with people’s thinking.
-That it doesn’t fit so neatly in their box of understanding.
-They reject my reality because they can’t physically see the disease that I’m living with and the destruction taking place inside my body.
+I discovered that multiple sclerosis messes with people’s thinking.
+That it doesn’t fit so neatly into their limited box of understanding.
+They reject my reality because they can’t physically see the disease that I’m living with and the destruction that’s taking place inside my body.
 Trust me, if I could turn my body inside out and you could see this monster in action, you’d understand.

 I’m thankful for those who get it.
 If my talking about a life with MS increases the awareness of this disease in just one person’s life, then I’ve accomplished something great.
-My dream is for the awareness of Multiple Sclerosis to become as wide spread as cancer awareness is.
-I don’t know how long it will take for that to happen, but each day is a chance to open people’s eyes.
+My dream is for the awareness of multiple sclerosis to become as wide spread as cancer awareness is.
+I don’t know how long it will take for that to actually happen, but each day is a chance to open people’s eyes.